discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 client.login(process.env.TOKEN);
 ```

 Another common approach is storing these values in a file called `.env` (some hosting solutions automatically ignore `.env` files and load them into your process.
 We will shortly cover how to keep them safe from gits greedy tracking in a later section below).
-This approach is less prone to typos and spares you from constantly copying tokens into your command line.
+This approach is less prone to typos and spares you from always copying tokens into your command line.
 Each line in this file will hold a key-value pair separated by the `=` character.

 ```
 TOKEN=NzkyNzE1NDU0MTk2MDg4ODQy.X-hvzA.Ovy4MCQywSkoMRRclStW4xAYK7I